Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 - Issues and PRs raised - PRs and issues getting closed at a fast rate, was a metric that becomes a proxy of how fast our own issues will be resolved.

 - Continuous integration status - CI/CD enables more frequent code deployments and helps check for bad code commits.
 All pushes to master should go through a pipeline.
-An Openource project without one feels unsafe.
+An Open Source project without one feels unsafe.

 - A CONTRIBUTING doc - Since we would be modifying a lot of what was already built, it was necessary to have a starting doc that would enable newcomers like us to ramp up faster.